The Douglas-Bell Canada Brain Bank

 Recent news

-• TV5 visits the brain bank
+• TV5 visits the Douglas-Bell Canada Brain Bank

 The French public television network, TV5 visited the Douglas-Bell Canada Brain Bank highlighting its crucial role in science.
 View the report here (in French only): https://information.tv5monde.com/international/au-canada-une-banque-de-cerveaux-precieuse-pour-la-science-2674299